Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/repo-split.md

 #### Using the TF-PSA-Crypto pkg-config file

-The TF-PSA-Crypto CMake build system provides the pkg-config file `tfpsacrypto.pc`, formely `mbedcrypto.pc`.
+The TF-PSA-Crypto CMake build system provides the pkg-config file `tfpsacrypto.pc`, formerly `mbedcrypto.pc`.
 You will need to update the file name in your scripts.

 #### Using TF-PSA-Crypto as an installed library

-The TF-PSA-Crypto CMake build system installs the cryptography libraries `libtfpsacrypto.<ext>`, formely `libmbedcrypto.<ext>`.
+The TF-PSA-Crypto CMake build system installs the cryptography libraries `libtfpsacrypto.<ext>`, formerly `libmbedcrypto.<ext>`.
 Thus, you will need to link against `libtfpsacrypto.<ext>` instead of `libmbedcrypto.<ext>`.

 Regarding the headers, the main change is the relocation of some headers to subdirectories called `private`.